kevinpapst/mac-os-setup/README.md

 Make sure that you checked the following points before you run the installer:

 - Remove any file from `installer/` that you don't need
-- Carefully read and adjust `Brewfile` before executing the installer
+- Carefully read and adjust `Brewfile` to only install the software you need
-- Make sure that the `.macos` settings are customized to your requirements
+- Make sure that the `.macos` settings are thoroughly reviewed
 - Set your name and email in `settings/git.sh`
-- The MacOS settings in `settings/macos.sh` should be thoroughly reviewed

 ## Installation